 This case is about how the maintenance companies and technicians can use the available information to set a predictive maintenance program for the lift, and how they can use the remote connection with the lift to fix the faults or the problems.

 Predictive maintenance is the “new” trend in lift industry even if it has been applied in several industrial sector for ages; the scope of predictive maintenance is to anticipate the event of a fault, evaluating the fault rate of the single components based on the number of runs of the lift.
-So the maintenance companies can substitute the components before the fault arise and they can eliminate – or better reduce - the out of service for the lift.
+So, the maintenance companies can substitute the components before the fault arise and they can reduce the out of service for the lift.

-With the remote connection between the lift and the technicians of the control cabinet supplier, the maintenance technicians can fix the fault very quickly or can have the information of the fault before the users’ call from the lift (by an e-mail report or by a message sent automatically by the lift).

 Furthermore, there are some faults very hard to discover and that require long time to be fixed, so the capability for the maintenance technician to have the direct and real-time support by the control cabinet’s technician could drastically reduce the out of service necessary to fix the fault.

-A typical problem is that a fault appears but – when the maintenance technician is on site – the lift runs properly; this is a typical case of misuse by the users that some time smash the manual landing doors and the consequence is that the locking devices work some time well and some time badly.
+A typical problem is that a fault has been detected but when the maintenance technician is on site the lift runs properly; this is a typical case when the users smash the manual landing doors with the consequence is that the locking devices work sometimes well and sometimes badly.

-In this case for the maintenance technician it is very hard to discover the fault; the best solution is that the technician of the control cabinet supplier connects the lift from the remote position and analyses the faults; by the history of the faults recorded and the capability of analysing the single input and output of the main board, he can very quickly identify which landing door causes the fault and – usually -– understand why the fault appears.
+In this case for the maintenance technician it is very hard to discover the fault; the best solution is that the technician of the control cabinet supplier connects to the lift from the remote position and analyses the faults; by the history of the faults recorded and the capability of analysing the single input and output of the main board, he can very quickly identify which landing door causes the fault and – usually -– understand why the fault appears.

-Figure X.6-1 Preventive Maintence and Fault Resolution: Overview
+Figure 6.3.5-1 Preventive Maintenance and Fault Resolution: Overview

-Source
+6.3.5.2 Source

-oneM2M-REQ-2020-xxxx Requirement & Feasibility study for Smart Lifts in IoT
+[yy] ETSI TR 103 546 V0.2.1 (2019-12), Requirement & Feasibility study for Smart Lifts in IoT, Section 6.2

-Note: from ETSI TR 103 546 V0.2.1 ( 2019-12), Section 6.2

-Actors
+6.3.5.3 Actors